Celebrity MasterChef Australia series 1

 The first series of the Australian cooking game show Celebrity MasterChef Australia began production in early September 2009, and premiered on Network Ten on 30 September 2009.
 Matt Preston, George Calombaris and Gary Mehigan returned as judges for the show; however Sarah Wilson did not reprise her role as host from the first season of MasterChef Australia.

-Former world-record holder & Olympic medalist Eamon Sullivan won the series, taking home $50,000 for charity Swim Survive Stay Alive.
+Former world-record holder and Olympic medalist Eamon Sullivan won the series, taking home $50,000 for the charity Swim Survive Stay Alive.

 Contestants

 Celebrity MasterChef Australia series 1 featured 18 celebrities as contestants.
 Network Ten officially revealed the first batch on the 3 September 2009 episode of The 7pm Project.
 However, several contestants were revealed before Ten's official announcement of their participation.